 Don’t swish these drinks around in your mouth.
 Follow it up with milk or cheese to “cancel out” the acid.
 Eat sugary and starchy foods with your main meals, not as snacks.
-That’s when your mouth makes the most saliva to help wash acid away
+That’s when your mouth makes the most saliva to help wash the acid away

 Be on the Lookout for Cancer

 As you age, there’s a small chance you could develop cancer of your mouth, throat, tongue, or lips.
 The best way to prevent this is to stop smoking and drink alcohol only in moderation.
-Use lip balm with sunscreen whenever you go outside.
+Use a lip balm with sunscreen whenever you go outside.